Mjz86/C_colon/mcc.md

-also , an `interpositioned` function  when exported can be set to null, `...f(...)...=0;`. also , inlining is not allowed for these functions. note that  paring both  `unsafe(no_dll_comparable_address,interpositioned)` , is doubly unsafe, and no inlining allowed.
+also , an `interpositioned` function  when exported can be set to null, `...f(...)...=0;`. also , inlining is not allowed for these functions. note that  paring both  `unsafe(no_dll_comparable_address,interpositioned)` , is doubly unsafe, and no inlining allowed. if a call to an interpositioned function aquires a null , an implicit contract violation is made.

  `dllhidden(default)/dllexport/dllimport`( only on static symbols,  like functions or static variables): this qualifier is not a contributer to the abi hash or the name mangle,